FEATURED STORY

 CASE STUDIES | INDUSTRY

-June 1, 2020 — During the COVID-19 pandemic, MSS provided analytics support to key emergency management agencies.
-We transformed a labor-intensive, manual reporting process into a fully-automated data pipeline using Google Cloud Platform and Tableau with
+December 15, 2020— During the COVID-19 pandemic, MSS provided analytics support to key emergency management agencies.
+We transformed a labor-intensive, manual reporting process into a fully-automated data pipeline using Google Cloud Platform and Tableau with integrations from over 40 data sources.
+We also designed, built, and managed a daily COVID-19 response dashboard, providing daily critical situational awareness to over 1,500 City Leaders.

 COVID-19 presented a dynamic and high-stakes situation that strained the ability to